Table of Contents

 There is another very common ornamental tree which people recognized as Ashok.
 But Sita Ashok or Real Ashok is completely different from this tree.
 The Latin name of false Ashok is Polyalthia longifolia.

 The botanical name of Ashoka / Ashok, is Saraca asoca.
 It belongs to plant family Caesalpiniaceae.
-Below is given taxonomical classification of plant.
+Below is given taxonomical classification of the plant.

 - Kingdom: Plantae – Plants